Planted on 29/06/19

 South India is blessed with nature throughout the year, but monsoons bring a different flavor and ethereal quality to some places.
 Although the rainy season might not be the best time to travel, there is a certain charm in holidaying during the downpour.

 We (I and my flatmates in Bengaluru) were planning a trip to Chikmagalur since the beginning of June.
 One of my friends knows driving, so we decided to rent a car and drive ourselves to a distance of approximately 250 KMs.
 We booked the car through Drivezy.
-They had promised a Mahindra KUV100, but at the last moment, that couldn’t keep their commitment and gave us a Honda Amaze with automatic transmission.
+They had promised a Mahindra KUV100, but at the last moment, they couldn't keep their commitment and gave us a Honda Amaze with automatic transmission.
 My friend who was driving had never driven such a car, so we all got scared of our fate for the next two days, but we decided to go ahead with it, trusting our friend.

 I too know driving, but like every other aspect of my life, I never gained enough confidence to go on such a long drive.
 It was a similar case this time as well.